 This course is designed for chemistry majors and students in environmental studies who have a strong background in chemistry.
-It explores the sources and levels of chemical pollutants, the pathways along which they move through the environment, and the toxicological effect they have on humans and other living things.
+It explores the chemistry of air, water, and soil, as well as how anthropogenic activities affect the chemistry of Earth.
+In addition, this course will cover sustainability and green chemistry.
 Prerequisite: CHEM 221 or permission of instructor.
 Also offered as ENVS 306.
-Offered in alternate years, usually in the spring semester.

 The course is organized around several themes: the relationship of structure to function in biomolecules, production of energy, regulation and control of metabolism.
 Topics covered to illustrate these themes include enzyme action and regulation, hemoglobin and the transport of oxygen and carbon dioxide, metabolism of carbohydrates for energy production, structure and function of biological membranes, and structure and function of molecules involved in transmission and expression of genetic information.
 Prerequisite: CHEM 222 with a grade of 2.0 or higher or permission of instructor.
-Counts toward the neuroscience major (cellular track).
+Counts toward the neuroscience major (cellular track.
 Also offered as BIOCH 309 and BIOL 309.